Obscuretone/obscuretone.github.io/public/posts/en/fork_the_party.md

 Rights should become automatic where possible, not humiliating application processes.

-Housing policy should reduce landlord dependency, not merely subsidize demand.
+Housing policy should reduce landlord dependency instead of subsidizing demand.

-Labour policy should make refusal possible, not only make bad jobs slightly less bad.
+Labour policy should make refusal possible instead of sanding the edges off bad jobs.

-Industrial policy should build public capacity, not just hand incentives to firms and hope.
+Industrial policy should build public capacity instead of handing incentives to firms and hoping.

 Policy should include observability, appeals, rollback, and blast-radius control.